SetsunaMajor/Team7/README.md

 - **is_ghost_in_range()**
   + Type: `() -> Bool`
-  + Description: Need to add description.
+  + Description: Checks to see if ghosts are in range.
+Will return true if there is at least one otherwise false.

 - **consume()**
   + Type: `() -> JComponent`